gvwilson/thirdbit/src/fiction/maddy-roo/index.md

 As they toppled over,
-the big bot rumbled away into the darkness with its prisoners leaving chaos in the village square behind it.
+the big bot rumbled away into the darkness with its prisoners leaving chaos in the town square behind it.
 Half of the militia lay on the ground, dazed by dizzysmoke or shocked by the crab bot's final blast.
 Special Leaf was still gesturing feebly,